glennmatlin/FIFE_manuscript/wopr/content/05_results.typ

 Unlike traditional simulations with structured inputs and discrete, well-defined action efects, language-based systems operate in vast, open-ended semantic spaces.
 While it would appear that increased flexibility afforded to players, in the form of language descriptions of moves, must necessarily be met with increased flexibility afforded to the ajudicator in the form of language descriptions of outcomes, it need not be the case.
 The presence of natural language in wargames is not equal across all games.
-Consider the game of _Diplomacy_ in which players can communicate naturally to make trade deals, but the final form of the trade deal must be highly structured in terms of resource exchanges that are simple to adjudicate.
+Consider the game of _Diplomacy_ in which players can communicate naturally to make trade deals, but the final form of the trade deal must be highly structured in terms of resource exchanges that are simple to ajudicate.
 Consider also a game such as _Free Kriegspiel_ ((NOTE: or another example)), in which the players' actions are limited to movements of army pieces on a board, but the ajudicator has a high degree of autonomy to dictate---and explain---the outcomes of each move.

 Consequently, we arrange the space of wargames according to a two-dimensional space, as shown in @fig:creativity-quadrants.